-For example: 179 does / 71 bucks = 2.52 does per buck 107 fawns / 179 does = 0.59 fawns per doe How can Texas Parks and Wildlife Department help me?
+For example: 179 does / 71 bucks = 2.52 does per buck

+107 fawns / 179 does = 0.59 fawns per doe

+How can Texas Parks and Wildlife Department help me?
 On written request, department wildlife biologists and technicians provide technical assistance to landowners on wildlife and habitat management planning, including establishing deer management programs and deer spotlight surveys.
-Under the Private Lands Enhancement Program, department personnel are available to assist landowners with setting up and conducting an initial spotlight survey.
+Under the Private Lands Enhancement Program, department personnel are available to assist landowners with setting up and conducting the initial spotlight survey.
 In addition, assistance is available for interpreting census data collected by landowners and with formulating harvest recommendations based on that information.
 Literature and data forms are available on request.
-For assistance, contact Texas Parks and Wildlife Department, Wildlife Division, 11942 FM 848, Tyler, TX 75707 or your local Texas Parks and Wildlife Department wildlife biologist.
+For assistance, contact Texas Parks and Wildlife Department, Wildlife Division, 1601 E. Crest, Waco, TX 76705 or your local Parks and Wildlife Texas

+Department wildlife biologist.